 The name of Sancho's wife changes at the same page in Part I Chapter 7 (Juana Gutiérrez and Mari Gutiérrez), and the same at Part II Chapter V (Teresa Panza and Teresa Cascajo) and in Part II Chapter L, Teresa Panza).

-In the first book, Visser Three snidely comments that it's an honor to meet Elfangor right before eating him.
-This directly contradicts the backstory concocted later on, wherein the two characters have extensive history, not even counting all of the timeline changes that take place.
+In the first book, Visser Three snidely comments that it's an honor to meet Elfangor right before killing him.
+This directly contradicts the backstory concocted later on, wherein the two characters have extensive history.
+This can't even be attributed to the weird timeline/memory changes that happen near the end of that backstory, since it's alluded to in Visser.

-Animorphs has quite a few of these in the first book or two, with one of the more obvious being Jake using Thought-speak on Tobias when Tobias is a cat and Jake is still unmorphed.
+Animorphs has quite a few of these in the first few books, with one of the more obvious being Jake using thought-speak on Tobias when Tobias is a cat and Jake is still unmorphed.
 Later books have them discuss the inability to use Thought-speak outside of morph.
 They're known among fans as Katherine Applegate Screw Ups or KASU's.

 Book 34, "The Prophecy," features Aldrea from "The Hork-Bajir Chronicles" returning due to her personality being recorded before her death.
 Trouble is, she's consistently referred to in the book as having voluntarily trapped herself in Hork-Bajir morph, when "The Hork-Bajir Chronicles" made clear that it was accidental as she was knocked out past the two hour time limit.
 Hell, the book can't even keep continuity within itself, as Aldrea announces right away that she doesn't know where the MacGuffin du jour is, but when she brings this up later, everyone acts like they're hearing it for the first time.